Support after suicide

 Life Matters is very pleased to see that Budget 2022 delivered a package of investment to improve the coronial system and reduce delays for grieving families and whānau.
 It is a crucial but small change in helping to ensure a speedier outcome for coronial cases.
 However, there is much more work to be done for suicide bereaved whānau who find themselves in this position for the first time in their lives- having to negotiate through a minefield of the unknown while in a state of distress and vulnerability.
 It is an impossible task- even for highly competent people who are very able under normal circumstances, especially when they have no legal knowledge or experience.
 We need to protect the rights of suicide bereaved whānau in Aotearoa New Zealand so that they are well supported throughout the coronial processes.
 To read more about this please follow this link.

-The meetings take place at our Hope Centre, 3 Albion Place, Dunedin on:
+The meetings take place at our Hope Centre, 63 Hanover Street, Dunedin on:

 First Tuesday of every month